matter-labs/era-compiler-vyper/README.md

 needing to refactor or re-audit any code. zkSync Era also uses an LLVM-based compiler that will eventually enable developers to write smart contracts in popular languages such as C++ and Rust.

-This repository contains the compiler from Vyper to zkEVM bytecode.
+This repository contains the EraVM Vyper compiler.

 ## System Requirements